Morning, my precious Cossack is standing next to the bed, “Do not be lazy Dahfoney, girls must be fed, you will come and make omelet wiz me.”

 “Sieg Heil Comandante,” she clicks her heels together, arm raised in the Nazi salute.

-Nikko, “Haven’t seen that since that fathead Trump lost the election back in twenty sixteen.”
+Nikko, “Haven’t seen that since fathead Trump was in office.”

 “He did us a favor, so idiotic that the progressive movement got a toehold, then a foothold, then the majority as the boomers started to expire.”